Can you get workout clothes delivered monthly, just as you can use an online stylist service to dress you professionally?

 My Stitch Fix workout clothing box

 Four of the five items in my workout clothing box were from Nike.
-They were:

 - Dry tank in a reddish pink

 - Sport leggings

 The fifth item was an MPG Sport zip-up performance jacket.

 What I thought of the Stitch Fix workout clothing

 All of the pieces were great looking and terrific quality.
 However, it seems like everything from Nike runs small or slimmer than I like my workout clothes to fit.